 The Undergraduate Research and Creative Activities Center is about “promoting and celebrating” mentored scholarship.
 Undergraduate research has been a longtime cornerstone of the College’s commitment to academic excellence.
 Our goal is to provide undergraduate students that opportunity to engage in mentored or independent scholarship.
 Please explore this site and learn how you can best take advantage of URECA in your academic pursuit.

-- A Brief Overview of General Strategies for Seeking Grant and Fellowship Funding
+- A Brief Overview of General Strategies for Seeking Grant and Fellowship Funding-2021

-- An Overview of Wake Forest Research Fellowships, Arts and Humanities Fellowships, and The Richter Scholars Program
+- An Overview of Wake Forest Research Fellowships, Arts and Humanities Fellowships, and The Richter Scholars Program-2021

-- What You Need to Know about Human Subjects Research and the IRB
+- What You Need to Know about Human Subjects Research and the IRB-2021

-After viewing all four videos, we invite you to attend a virtual question and answer session, in February, with members of the URECA Executive Committee, the Chair of the Richter Scholarship Committee, Associate Director for Human Research Protection, and the Associate Director of Research and Community Engagement.
+After viewing all four videos, we invite you to attend a virtual question and answer session, on January 20, 2022 at 5:00 pm, with members of the URECA Executive Committee, Chair of the Richter Scholarship Committee, Associate Director for Human Research Protection, and Associate Director of Research and Community Engagement.
 During the session, you may ask questions about the purpose and processes of each fellowship and scholarship, writing a successful proposal, and other questions that you may have about the process.
-The date and time for this virtual event will be announced shortly.

 Slavery, Race, and Memory Project Grants